abeleinin/Metal-Puzzles/README.md

 Implement a kernel that sums together the last 3 position of `a` and stores it in `out`.
 You have 1 thread per position.

-`threadgroup` memory is often faster than sharing data in `device` memory because it is locaed cloaser the the GPU's compute units.
-Be careful of uncessary reads and writes from global parameters (`a` and `out`) since their data is stored in `device` memory.
+**Note:** `threadgroup` memory is often faster than sharing data in `device` memory because it is located closer the the GPU's compute units.
+Be careful of uncessary reads and writes from global parameters (`a` and `out`), since their data is stored in `device` memory.
 You only need 1 global read and 1 global write per thread.

-Tip: Remember to be careful about syncing.
+**Tip:** Remember to be careful about syncing.

 ```python
 def pooling_spec(a: mx.array):